paulseabrook/blackjack/README.md

 - For this initial version, aces will consistently be worth 11.
 - Player and dealer banks start at $20.00.
+- Click the "Hit" button to receive a card.
+- "Stand" signifies that you are through receiving cards.
 - The player or dealer wins if they have a hand that is greater than the other or if the other busts and goes over 21.
 - If both players have the same number, they will push and the player and dealer banks will remain the same.
 - The dealer stops receiving cards once they have a "Dealer Card" amount that is greater than 16.